 The hydrodynamic flow field is slowly being built up from zero velocity to the maximum (Figure 4.3).
-However, the emission of material from the source is constant through the whole simulation.
-This is the reason for the very high concentrations reached at the source point at the beginning of the simulation, see Figure 4.4.
+The particle source is moving and therefore the trajectory of the particles is also moving during the simulation.
+This is the reason for the different timing in peak concentration for the three points, see Figure 4.4.
 Contour plots of the concentration field is shown in Figure 4.5.